Boeing Insitu MQ-27 ScanEagle: Iranian capture and reverse engineering claims

 In December 2012, Iran stated it had captured an American ScanEagle that allegedly violated its airspace over the Persian Gulf.
 Iran later stated it had also captured two other ScanEagles.
 The U.S. Navy stated that none of its ScanEagles were missing.
 Photo evidence of a ScanEagle in Iran showed no U.S. military markings.
-In August, 2013, CBC News reported that the Canadian Navy had lost a ScanEagle drone in June 2012.
+(ScanEagles operated for U.S Navy by Insitu contractors have no U.S. military markings.)
+In August 2013, CBC News reported that the Canadian Navy had lost a ScanEagle drone in June 2012.
 The Navy denied it was obtained by Iran.
 On 17 December 2012, Iran announced it was starting mass production for a copy of the ScanEagle and has put that UAV into service.
 Iran later released images of this production line.

 In September 2013, a new UAV named Yasir was delivered to Iran's Army ground force; according to Jane's Information Group, the Yasir UAV appears to share the ScanEagle's 1.37 m length and 3.11 m wingspan, although it does have a slightly different twin tail boom and inverted-V tail plane configuration.
 In unveiling the Yasir, the Commander of the Iranian Army's Ground Forces, Brigadier General Ahmad-Reza Pourdastan, is quoted by the Iranian Fars News Agency as saying it is capable of flying at an altitude of 15,000 ft, has an endurance of 8 hours, and an operational radius of 200 km.